Minu221/Beverage-Sales-Performance-Analysis-Dashboard/README.md

 ### 6. Discount Impact Analysis
 Evaluate if offering higher discounts effectively drives more sales and increases revenue.
+* **Insight:** While non-discounted transactions (`0.00`) yield the highest order count, offering a **10% discount (`0.10`)** acts as a powerful volume driver—generating the highest total quantity (85.9M units) and the largest revenue share (492.9M).
+This indicates that discounts are effectively used to incentivize high-volume bulk purchases (likely from B2B clients), rather than just increasing the overall number of separate orders.
 ```sql
 SELECT discount,
        COUNT(order_id) AS total_orders,